 - The Social Life of Food: Producing, Selling, Cooking, Sharing, Eating (ANTH-UA 410)

-Major electives (two courses/8 points):
+Major electives (three courses/12 points):

 For descriptions of GPH (UGPH-GU) courses, and for all policies applying to the major (including those for transfer students), please see the global public health section of this Bulletin.

 Minor in Anthropology